 One of the quirky things about disability claims at the initial and reconsideration levels is that Social Security does not send you a letter when you are awarded disability benefits.
 A denial letter is quickly sent if a claim is denied, but not so with claims that are allowed.
 A letter is sent

 Trial work is a program that applies to people already entitled to Title II disability benefits.
 Sometimes Title II recipients will attempt to return to work to see how it goes.
-Social Security encourages this, and allows a 9-month period for a person to still receive disability benefits while testing his or her ability to
+Social Security encourages this, and allows a 9-month period for a person to still receive disability benefits while testing their ability to work.
+However

 When you are awarded Social Security disability benefits, you do not receive benefits beginning on your onset date (which is the date you became disabled, and were not working).
 Rather, there is a 5-month “waiting period” before benefits accrue.